 Summary: A Treatise of Human Nature

-At the age of 23, Hume, at that time in France, began to write A Treatise of Human Nature.
-It was published in 1739-1740, when Hume was 28.
-The book did not meet with the expected success, leading its author to write more accessible works, such as An Enquiry Concerning Human Understanding.
-Today, it is regarded as an emblematic masterpiece of English empiricism.
-It consists of three volumes, devoted respectively to the understanding, the passions and morality.
+At the age of 23, while in France, Hume began writing A Treatise of Human Nature.
+It was published between 1739 and 1740, when he was 28.
+The book did not achieve the success he had hoped for, prompting him to write more accessible works, such as An Enquiry Concerning Human Understanding.
+Today, it is considered a seminal masterpiece of English empiricism.
+It comprises three volumes, dedicated respectively to understanding, the passions, and morality.

 Page 2